-It has something for everyone — including lots of budget-friendly activities for travelers looking to stretch their pocketbook.
+It has something for everyone — including lots of budget-friendly activities for travelers looking to stretch their pocketbooks.
 I lived in the city for years and still return often.
 Whether you’re looking for history, nightlife, food, or art, this city won’t disappoint.

 Since I’ve written a guidebook to this city, lived there for over five years, run tours there, and explored as much as I could in pursuit of knowing the best things to do in NYC, I want to share my favorite activities to do in New York City.